The 9 Best Things About Being a Nurse Practitioner

 individuals and communities

-In fact, 80 percent of nurse practitioners are working in primary care, as opposed to only 11 percent of MDs.
+In fact, more than 70 percent of nurse practitioners are working in primary care, as opposed to less than 50 percent of physicians, including MDs and DOs.

 4. Professional and personal